12 Top-Rated Things to Do in Rockford, Illinois

 Rockford Art Museum | Photo Copyright: Brad Lane

 Abutting the Rock River at the heart of the city, this century-old art collection focuses primarily on regional displays.
-With more than 1,900 pieces of art within their collection, the Rockford Art Museum highlights work from the 19th, 20th, and 21st century.
+With more than 1,900 pieces of art within their collection, the Rockford Art Museum highlights work from the 19th, 20th, and 21st centuries.
 The collection ranges from Impressionist paintings to a wide mix of multi-media productions.

 Permanent displays at the museum include modern and contemporary works, photography, and an "American Masters" collection.
 Work from local artists can also be found on rotating display.
 The museum hosts regular events and programs like evening socials and summer camps.

 As part of the larger Riverfront Museum Park, the building that houses the art collection is also home to other family-friendly attractions.
-Sharing the same entrance with the Art Museum, the Discovery Center Museum caters to younger explorers with hands-on activities and play areas.
+Sharing the same entrance as the Art Museum, the Discovery Center Museum caters to younger explorers with hands-on activities and play areas.

 On the other side of the museum campus, the Burpee Museum of Natural History uncovers ancient history within an interactive space.